-SHSG has a network of more than 400 partner agencies across our 26 counties that range from small homeless shelters to large church food pantries.
+SHSG has a network of hundreds of partner agencies across our 26 counties that range from small homeless shelters to large church food pantries.
 These partners access the food by paying a shared maintenance fee (figured per pound) that helps cover the transportation and handling of the product.
 All food is free and must be given to the end users at no cost.
-Through our network of partner agencies, we distribute more than 1 million pounds of food per month.
-Last year we provided 16.5 million pounds of food and groceries to those in need in South Georgia and are on track to well exceed that this year.
+Through our network of partner agencies, we distribute more than 1.7 million meals worth of food per month.
+Last year we provided 21 million pounds of food and groceries to those in need in South Georgia and are on track to well exceed that this year.
 Click here to see how the food bank works!

 Supermarkets, department stores, discount stores, etc. donate excess inventory, damaged or out-of-date items.
 Items are inspected by trained staff to ensure product safety and quality, if necessary repackaged, and then distributed through our various channels to those in need.
 This nearly 4 million pounds of food per year would otherwise end up in the landfill but instead is rescued and utilized to combat hunger in our area.